 Each story is researched, written, and narrated by retired librarian and local historian Maureen Whalen; she has a unique style of storytelling that makes each Bicentennial Snapshot come alive and easy for everyone to understand.

 The mission of the Greece Historical Society is to discover, research, and preserve the history of the Town of Greece and to share that history with its residents and the local community through public programs, publications, museum exhibits, and accessibility to its archives and artifacts.

-If you are into books then pick up a copy of Eight Miles Along the Shore: or any of the other publications in our online gift shop.
+If you are interested in learning more about the History of the Town of Greece history then pick up a copy of Eight Miles Along the Shore or any of the other publications in our online gift shop.
 There may be a few other books about the Charlotte-Genesee Lighthouse available at the Charlotte-Genesee Lighthouse in their gift shop also consider donating to help them celebrate their bicentennial as well.